kdraagyn/Motion_Control/README.md

 2. Records movement from any input to allow for infinite repeatability.
 3. Control from non-traditional input like a MYO or rotating tripod head.

+Well this project has gone cold due to life getting in the way